microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Microsoft.Graph.Beta.WindowsUpdates.md

 ### [Get-MgBetaWindowsUpdatesResourceConnection](Get-MgBetaWindowsUpdatesResourceConnection.md)
 Read the properties and relationships of an operationalInsightsConnection object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaWindowsUpdatesResourceConnectionCount](Get-MgBetaWindowsUpdatesResourceConnectionCount.md)
 Get the number of the resource

 ### [Get-MgBetaWindowsUpdatesUpdatableAsset](Get-MgBetaWindowsUpdatesUpdatableAsset.md)
-Read the properties of an azureADDevice object.
+Read the properties and relationships of an updatableAsset object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaWindowsUpdatesUpdatableAssetCount](Get-MgBetaWindowsUpdatesUpdatableAssetCount.md)
 Get the number of the resource